Molding and Casting

 week 11 Group assignment is to review the safety data sheets for each of Our molding and casting materials, then make and compare test casts with each of them

-There are many different method available for molding a part silicon molding is one of the cheapest method which we can take care of with less machineries and also with some safety precocious
+Unlike the injunction molding or any other methods silicon molding is one of the cheapest method which we can take care of with less machineries and some skills with some safety precocious.It's mostly like a chemical experiment doing it in a chemical Lab.

 week 11 assignment is to design a mold around the stock and tooling that I'll be using, mill it (rough cut + (at least) three-axis finish cut), and use it to cast parts